-No significant data breach resulting in significant leakage, loss or unavailability of personal data occurred in 2022.
+No significant data breach resulting in significant leakage, loss or unavailability of personal data occurred in 2023.

 The Group's policies and procedures are available to all employees in a shared location.
-Training and awareness programmes were organised on various compliance-related topics as well as new procedures covering business processes during 2022.
+Training and awareness programmes were organised on various compliance-related topics as well as new procedures.